 Is there anything readers would be shocked to know about you?
 I’m very opinionated.
 Wait, that’s not a secret.
 Well, just one thing.
 I’m handy around the house.
 I like to fix things and I’m a huge DIY’er.
 I’ve been known to tackle just about any home repair project myself, except electrical, including re-plumbing the house myself.

 Do you prefer paperback or ebooks?
 Both, the format a book is published in doesn’t matter to me as long as the story is compelling.
 I like audiobooks too.

 Cat or dog person?
 I have become a ‘crazy cat lady’.
 Jackie used to have a lot of hunting dogs.
 Because of his health, he stopped hunting and we only had Spot (he came with the name.)
 Spot is getting old and doesn’t chase cats much anymore.
-He misses his daddy and mostly hangs out on the porch.
+He misses his daddy and mostly hangs out on the porch or at my mother-in-laws house next door.
 We had three orphaned kittens wander up to the house back this fall and Jackie had been feeding them before he died (even though he said he hated cats.)
-So Simba, Alex and Sebastian just kind of stayed and now keep Spot company outside.
-(It would be cruel to keep them inside when they’ve been outside their whole life.)
-Asheron, Styxx and Jace are my spoiled rotten minions that live inside the house.
+So they just kind of stayed, eventually wandering off, and now we just have Ms. Kitty (Jackie liked Gunsmoke and that's where her name came from.) who keeps Spot company outside.
+(It would be cruel to keep her inside when she's been outside her whole life.)
+Asheron, Styxx and Jace are my spoiled rotten minion housecats.